Sex, Girls, and Shame: When Girls Don’t Get to Cultivate Their Own Desire

 I felt intense shame.

-And although a lot of teenagers would not have told their parents, I confessed to my mom and felt her disappointment immediately.
+Although a lot of teenagers would not have told their parents, I confessed to my mom and felt her disappointment immediately.
 She was angry and upset.
 I felt like such a bad kid.

 “Good Girls” vs. “Boys Will Be Boys”